Norwalk’s 3rd Medal of Honor recipient

 From The Norwalk Hour December 11, 1928

 The body of Herbert Preston was recovered shortly after 4 o’clock yesterday afternoon on the low tide.
-It was within a few hundred feet of the overturned skiff which figured in the double tragedy and which had been left anchored where it was at a market.
-The body was found by a searching party consisting of Alfred J. Boerum, Wallace Radfan, Captain Frederick F. Lovejoy, and Crawford Jessup.
-Shortly after the quartet arrived at the scene of the double fatality.
-Boerum, who is the proprietor of the Boerum garage, saw the body, with one hand at the surface.
-The body was lifted into the boat and taken to the public dock at the Washington Street drawbridge where it was removed to the funeral parlors of LeGrand Raymond.
+It was within a few hundred feet of the overturned skiff that figured in the double tragedy and that had been left anchored where it was at a market.
+The body was found by a search party consisting of Alfred J. Boerum, Wallace Radfan, Captain Frederick F. Lovejoy, and Crawford Jessup.
+Shortly after, the quartet arrived at the scene of the double fatality.
+Boerum, who is the proprietor of the Boerum garage, saw the body with one hand at the surface.
+The body was lifted into the boat and taken to the public dock at the Washington Street drawbridge, where it was removed to the funeral parlors of LeGrand Raymond.

-Marker for wife Edith Preston and a memorial Marker for Herbert I. Preston are in, Riverside Cemetery, 81 Riverside Ave, Norwalk, Connecticut; Section 12, Grave 700.
-The footstone in the picture below is a memorial footstone (In Memory Of), and not his final resting place.
-Herbert Preston is buried in Norwalk Union Cemetery.
-More research is needed to obtain a plot number.
-Photos by webmaster.
+This gravesite is for Herbert’s wife, Edith Preston.
+The plot is in Riverside Cemetery, 81 Riverside Ave, Norwalk, Connecticut; Section 12, Grave 700.
+On her gravesite, there is also a memorial marker for Herbert I. Preston.
+The footstone in the picture below is a memorial footstone (“In Memory Of”) and not his final resting place.
+Herbert Preston is buried in an unknown plot in Norwalk Union Cemetery.
+More research is needed to obtain a plot number at Norwalk Union Cemetery.